 Maintaining Momentum in School

-There are several ways you can ensure your child is on track for a strong finish to the school year.
-If your child’s grades start slipping now, it can be a challenging undertaking to catch up with so few months left in the school year.
-Help your child maintain his or her momentum and lend a hand when obstacles arise.
-Maintain Relationships With Teachers Good communication with your child’s teacher or teachers is a valuable resource for parents who want to help their child be his or her best.
-Educators can give helpful advice and provide information that your child may not readily share with you.
-For example, teachers will know exactly which concepts and skills your child is mastering and which are issues.
+Good communication with your children’s teachers can be the key to your children’s success.
+Educators can give helpful advice and provide information that your children may not readily share with you.
+For example, teachers will know exactly which concepts and skills your children are mastering and which are issues.
 If things seem amiss or grades show a downward trend, reach out and discuss your concerns and ask teachers what you can do at home to help.
 Frequent and open communication with teachers will provide insights you won’t get anywhere else.

-Consider Sources of Stress Stress can be a powerful motivator or a factor that is stifling your child’s success.
-Evaluate stressors at home, at school and in your child’s social life and consider the possible impact they are having on his or her academic success.
-For example, if your child is upset at home or being bullied in class, it could be influencing his or her progress in school.
+Stress can be a powerful motivator—or a factor that is stifling your children’s success.
+Evaluate stressors at home, at school and in their social life and consider the potential impacts.
+For example, if your child has a disagreement at school, they may have difficulty focusing.
 Make an attempt to discover these outside sources of stress and take action to mitigate them as much as possible.